Panjkora River: Socio-economic impact

-Course

-The river's headwaters are high in the glaciers of Hindu Kush Mountains.
-It flows south through the Upper Dir District and the Lower Dir District.

-Its confluence with the Swat River is in the Malakand District near Totakan.
-The Swat River is a tributary of the Kabul River, part of the Indus River basin.

-Fishing

 The Panjkora River is the natural habitat of trout and other freshwater fish sought by anglers.
-The most common species are cyprinids. snowtrout (Schizothorax plagiostomus) is most common game fish in the upper part of River Panjkora at Kumrat Valley.
+The most common species are cyprinids.
+Snowtrout (Schizothorax plagiostomus) is most common game fish in the upper part of River Panjkora at Kumrat Valley.
 Brown trout and rainbow trout are exotic species, they were introduced by the British in 1928, while snow trout and other cyprinids are native species of River Panjkora.
+Farmers along the river rely heavily on the rich alluvial soil the flood plains offer.
+Poor education and management practices mean that the soil often remains fallow for parts of the year.